hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---
+### 15 December 2025

+### Individual Calculations API

+All versions updated in Sandbox with the following changes:

+Retrieve a Self Assessment Tax Calculation:

+#### Added

+Enum value: `Digitally Exempt` for inputs{}.personalInformation{}.itsaStatus

+#### Changed

+derprecated enum value: `Non Digital` for inputs{}.personalInformation{}.itsaStatus

+Existing version 8.0 updated in Sandbox with the following changes:

+#### Added

+Added new tax year specific schemas for tax years 2026-27 onwards for the following endpoint:

+Retrieve a Self Assessment Tax Calculation

+### Self Assessment Individual Details API

+Existing version 2.0 updated in Sandbox with the following changes:

+#### Added

+Enum value: `Digitally Exempt` for itsaStatuses[].itsaStatusDetails[].status

+#### Changed

+deprecated enum value: `Non Digital` for  itsaStatuses[].itsaStatusDetails[].status

+### Property Business API

+Existing version 6.0 updated in Sandbox with the following changes:

+#### Added

+The following endpoints have been added for tax years 2026-27 onwards:

+- Create Foreign Property Details
+- Retrieve Foreign Property Details
+- Update Foreign Property Details

+The following endpoints have new schemas for tax year 2026–27 onwards:

+- Create and Amend a Foreign Property Annual Submission
+- Retrieve a Foreign Property Annual Submission
+- Create and Amend a Foreign Property Cumulative Period Summary
+- Retrieve a Foreign Property Cumulative Period Summary

+Add a new query parameter propertyId for tax years 2026–27 onwards for the following endpoints:

+- Retrieve a Foreign Property Annual Submission
+- Retrieve a Foreign Property Cumulative Period Summary

+Add a new error FORMAT_PROPERTY_ID for tax years 2026–27 onwards for the following endpoints:

+- Create and Amend a Foreign Property Annual Submission
+- Retrieve a Foreign Property Annual Submission
+- Create and Amend a Foreign Property Cumulative Period Summary
+- Retrieve a Foreign Property Cumulative Period Summary

+Add a new error RULE_PROPERTY_ID_MISMATCH and the Gov-Test-Scenario PROPERTY_ID_MISMATCH for tax years 2026–27 onwards for the following endpoints:

+- Create and Amend a Foreign Property Annual Submission
+- Create and Amend a Foreign Property Cumulative Period Summary

+### Business Source Adjustable Summary (BSAS) API

+Existing version 7.0 updated in Sandbox with the following changes:

+#### Added

+The following endpoints have new schemas for tax year 2026–27 onwards:

+- Retrieve a Foreign Property Business Source Adjustable Summary
+- Submit Foreign Property Accounting Adjustments

+Add a new error FORMAT_PROPERTY_ID for tax years 2026–27 onwards for the following endpoint:

+- Submit Foreign Property Accounting Adjustments

+### Individuals State Benefits API

+Version 2 updated in Sandbox with the following changes:

+#### Added

+Amend State Benefit Amounts:

+Add a new error 'RULE_TAX_DEDUCTION_NOT_ALLOWED' for tax years 2024-25 onwards

+### Individuals Reliefs API

+All versions updated in Sandbox and Production with the following changes:

+#### Removed

+Retrieve Charitable Giving Tax Relief:

+The optional object `nonUkCharities` has been removed from the response body for tax years 2025-26 onwards

+Create and Amend Charitable Giving Tax Relief:

+The optional object `nonUkCharities` has been removed from the request body for tax years 2025-26 onwards

+---

 ### 10 December 2025